Battle of Bab El Oued: Arrest of General Jouhaud (25 March)

 On 25 March 1962, General Edmond Jouhaud (adjutant to the commander of the OAS Raoul Salan and commander of the OAS-Oranie, the Oran branch of the OAS) was arrested at the Hôtel Panoramic d'Oran with his adjutant, Commander Julien Camelin.

 1962 Isly massacre

 The 1962 Isly massacre was an incident which occurred on 26 March 1962 in which a largely peaceful demonstration of anti-independence Pied-Noirs attempted to force their way through French Army roadblocks around the Great Post-Office of Algiers.
 The demonstrators encountered a roadblock manned by 45 soldiers from the 4th Tirailleur Regiment who fired on the crowd with machine guns.
 Between 50 and 80 Pied-Noirs demonstrators were killed in the massacre.

 Casualties

-According to the historian Benjamin Stora, 35 people were killed during the Battle of Bab el Oued and around 150 were wounded.
+According to the historian Benjamin Stora, 15 French soldiers and 20 OAS members were killed during the Battle of Bab el Oued, and around 150 were wounded.
 Six French soldiers were killed by the OAS in a previous ambush.